-The final draft RTS will be submitted to the Commission for adoption.
-Following the submission, the RTS will be subject to scrutiny by the European Parliament and the Council before being published in the Official Journal of the European Union.
+The draft regulatory technical standards will be submitted to the Commission for endorsement, following which they will be subject to scrutiny by the European Parliament and the Council, before being published in the Official Journal of the European Union.

-3. Background and rationale
+2. Background and rationale

 - 1. Issuers of asset-referenced tokens issue those tokens that are a type of crypto-asset that is not an electronic money token and that purports to maintain a stable value by referencing another value or right or a combination thereof, including one or more official currencies.
-To address the risks to financial stability of the wider financial system, issuers of asset-referenced tokens are subject to own funds requirements.
-Those requirements should be proportionate to the issuance size of the asset-referenced tokens and therefore are to be calculated as a percentage of the reserve of assets that back the value of the asset-referenced tokens. - 2.
-Furthermore, to ensure consumer protection, issuers of asset-referenced tokens should also comply with certain prudential requirements.
+To address the risks to financial stability of the wider financial system, issuers of asset-referenced tokens are subject to own funds requirements1.
+Those requirements should be proportionate to the issuance size of the asset-referenced tokens and therefore are to be calculated as a percentage of the reserve of assets that back the value of the asset-referenced tokens. - Furthermore, to ensure consumer protection, issuers of asset-referenced tokens should also comply with certain prudential requirements.
 As specified in recital 80 of Regulation (EU) 2023/1114, those prudential requirements are set as a fixed amount or in proportion to the fixed overheads of crypto-asset service providers of the preceding year, depending on the types of services they provide. - 3.
 Article 35(1) of Regulation (EU) 2023/1114 introduces the own funds requirement for issuers of asset-referenced tokens.
 Issuers of asset-referenced tokens, shall at all times have own funds equal to an amount of at least the highest of: - a.
-EUR 350.000; - b.
+EUR 350000; - b.
 2% of the average amount of the reserve assets (referred to in Article 36); - c.
 A quarter of the fixed overhead of the preceding year. - 4.
 The 2% percentage shall be set at 3% of the average amount of the reserve assets for issuers of significant asset-referenced tokens according to Article 45(5) of Regulation (EU) 2023/1114. - 5.
-Article 35(3) of Regulation (EU) 2023/1114 specifies that competent authorities will be able to increase the amount of own fund requirements of an issuer of asset-referenced tokens by up to 20%, above the requirements set in Article 35(1)(b) of Regulation (EU) 2023/1114, in case an assessment of an issuer of asset-referenced tokens indicates a higher degree of risk in any of the following points: - a. the evaluation of the risk-management processes and internal control mechanisms of the issuer of the asset-referenced token as referred to in Article 34 (1), (8) and (10); - b. the quality and volatility of the reserve of assets referred to in Article 36;
+Article 35(3) of Regulation (EU) 2023/1114 specifies that competent authorities will be able to increase the amount of own fund requirements of an issuer of asset-referenced tokens by up to 20%, above the requirements set in Article 35(1)(b) of Regulation (EU) 2023/1114, in case an assessment of an issuer of asset-referenced tokens indicates a higher degree of risk in any of the following points: - a. the evaluation of the risk-management processes and internal control mechanisms of the issuer of the asset-referenced token as referred to in Article 34 (1), (8) and (10);

-&lt;sup>2 Credit institutions authorised under Directive 2013/36/EU issuing asset-reference tokens, including significant asset-referenced tokens, are not subject to these own funds requirements.
+1 Credit institutions authorised under Directive 2013/36/EU issuing asset-reference tokens, including significant asset-referenced tokens, are not subject to these own funds requirements.